Julie and Carol at Carnegie Hall (original cast recording): Overview

 The album is a live recording documenting the pre-taping performance of Julie Andrews and Carol Burnett's 1962 CBS television special.
 Recorded with an audience prior to the actual broadcast, it preserves the same material as the televised version, though with minor performance variations.
 Released in 1962 by Columbia Records, it captures the duo's musical and comedic routines, including their signature "History of Musical Comedy" medley.

 The production team included director Joe Hamilton (Burnett's future husband), writer Mike Nichols, and musical director Irwin Kostal, known for his work on West Side Story and Mary Poppins.
 The album features a mix of Broadway showtunes, folk songs, and original comedy sketches.
 Highlights include Frank Loesser's "Big D" from The Most Happy Fella, the English folk song "Oh Dear, What Can the Matter Be", and their extended "History of Musical Comedy" medley tracing Broadway hits from 1910 to 1957.
 A notable segment is "From Switzerland: The Pratt Family," a parody of the von Trapp family singers.

 Columbia Records issued the tracks "Meantime" (Side A, vocals by Carol Burnett) and "You're So London" (Side B, vocals by Carol Burnett and Julie Andrews) together as a promotional 7-inch vinyl single, identified by the catalog number JZSP 57713.
 The release was intended primarily for radio stations and music industry professionals rather than for commercial sale.

 While the original album was briefly issued on CD in 1989, a remastered double-CD edition was released in 2012, combining both performances for the first time.
 The 2012 reissue, titled The CBS Television Specials: Live at Carnegie Hall/Live at Lincoln Center, marked the CD debut of the Lincoln Center concert and restored the original recordings.
 This compilation preserved the duo's legacy, offering a comprehensive look at their collaborative work.

 Critical reception

-The reviews for Julie and Carol at Carnegie Hall highlight the album's broad appeal and the dynamic chemistry between Julie Andrews and Carol Burnett.
-Music Vendor emphasizes their contrasting personas—Andrews' ladylike charm and Burnett's playful humor—and praises the album as a captivating recreation of their memorable TV special.
-Similarly, Cash Box describes the album as a "double-barreled treat," noting its timely release and standout tracks like "No Mozart Tonight" and "Meantime," which showcase the duo's versatility.
+Music Vendor praised the duo's "sparkling songs, dances and satire",calling the album a "captivating wax reprisal of that memorable hour".
+Similarly, Cash Box described it as a "double-barreled treat" and a "quality package" sure to please a wide range of record buyers.
+Billboard described it as a "warm and delightful listening experience" and "a credit to everyone associated with the show", highlighting the dramatic tracks Burnett's "Meantime" and Andrews' "I Have a Love".

-Billboard offers a more detailed critique, applauding the album's mix of comedy and drama, particularly Burnett's "Meantime" and Andrews' "I Have a Love".
-It also credits the creative contributions of Mike Nichols and Ken Welch, underscoring the album's polished wit and charm.
-The critic from AllMusic rated the album four and a half out of five stars but did not include a written review for it.
-Melody Maker reviewer considered the album "corny, but often clever", while Peter Aldersley from Pop Weekly magazine wrote: "There is lots of comedy and much melody throughout-both extremely well done".
+Melody Maker reviewer considered the album "corny, but often clever", while Peter Aldersley from Pop Weekly magazine wrote: "There is lots of comedy and much melody throughout-both extremely well done".AllMusic rated the album four and a half out of five stars but did not include a written review for it.